Laying Turf Rolls

 For larger lawns, we recommend you complete small sections by rolling turf as you go, to allow watering to begin.

 Within 30 minutes of installation, you should give your lawn at least 25mm of water.
+It is important that no corners or areas of the turf are missed.
+Make sure that all sprinklers overlap.

 Depending on the weather conditions, keep watering.
 The turf and soil should be kept moist until firmly rooted.